beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 A microservice is an independent process with a series of characteristics:
 - Loosely coupled
-- Small
+- Small logic
-- With a single purpose
+- Single purpose
 - Deployed independently
 - Deployed in an automated way